open-socialism/open-socialism-site/introduction.md

 Capitalism and communism are systems that originated 300 years ago.
 With the explosion of technology, science and our understanding of human nature we have the tools to create far better systems.

 Open Socialism is one such attempt that cherry picks ideas from many places, but primarily is attempting to replicate the good attributes of the highly succussful tribal system but implemented on a grand scale.

+## Can we ever implement such a system?

+All we can say is that replacing capitalism cannot happen without an alternative to move to.
+Communism / Socialism / Marxism have good elements, but they have not been effective systems and are, prehaps rightly, regarded as non-viable.
+Therefore, step 1 is to create a viable and compelling alternative.
+Step 2 is how do we either starting using said new system, or at the least move towards it.

 ## Develop Open Socialism